Eric-Guo/openproject-proto_plugin/README.md

 ### Rails generators

 The plugin comes with an executable `bin/rails` which you can use when calling rails generators for generating everything.
-You will have to define `OPENPROJECT_ROOT` in your environment for it to work unfortunately, because the plugin requires the core to load.
+You will have to define `OPENPROJECT_CORE` in your environment for it to work unfortunately, because the plugin requires the core to load.

 By `core` we mean the directory under which you originally checked out the OpenProject repository: